vipul2802/o365hq.com/content/services/Free Office 365 Security Assessment.md

 ### Outside  the scope of this project (additional cost items)

--   Initial setup and configuration of any Office 365 services
+-   Initial setup and configuration of any Microsoft 365 services
--   Gathering of any data located outside of Office 365 tenant (for example, desktop computers, servers, and active networking equipment are outside the scope)
+-   Gathering of any data located outside of Microsoft 365 tenant (for example, desktop computers, servers, and active networking equipment are outside the scope)

 ### Prerequisites

--   You must have an Office 365 tenant used in a production environment
+-   You must have a Microsoft 365 tenant used in a production environment
--   You must have a global admin access to your Office 365 tenant
+-   You must have a global admin access to your Microsoft 365 tenant

 ### Plan